 In 2002 the world of cosmetic medicine changed forever with the introduction of Botox Cosmetic (Onabotulinum Toxin A).
 This toxin (Botulinum Toxin) is produced by the bacteria Clostridium botulinum.
 Botox is a neurotoxin (also called ‘neuromodulator’).
 It blocks nerve impulses thereby preventing movement of facial muscles.
 In doing so it removes wrinkles in the brow, forehead and around the eyes.
 Botox has a wide array of uses other than paralysis of the facial muscles.
 It can be used it to raise the eyebrows or the corners of the mouth, for treatment of ‘smoker’s lines’ around the mouth, wrinkles in the chin and neck as well as for excessive sweating (hyperhidrosis) under the arms.

 One unit of Botox = one unit of Xeomin.
-One unit of Botox = 2.5 Units of Dysport.
 Thus the conversion is simple.
-If you had a good result treating the brow with 20 units of Botox, you should get the same result with 20 units of Xeomin (or 50 units of Dysport).
+If you had a good result treating the brow with 20 units of Botox, you should get the same result with 20 units of Xeomin.

 For more information Visit the Botox® website here.